Wynncraft-Veterans/nazbot/DEVGUIDE.md

-uv venv --python=3.13 .venv
+1. `uv venv --python=3.13 .venv`

-activate venv
+2. activate venv

-uv pip install pip
+3. `uv pip install pip`

-prisma format

-prisma generate

-prisma db push
+4. `pip install -r requirements.txt
+5. `prisma db push`

+other commands:
+- `prisma format`
+- `prisma generate`

+Future notes:
+- It might be worth to just use discord uuid as the primary key id of the discord account table